sdiehl28/tutorial-website/content/aboutme/_index.md

 Physics is the modeling of the world using the language of mathematics.

 Machine Learning is the modeling of data using machine learning models.
-What motivated me to learn physics, is very similar to what motivate me to learn Machine Learning.
+What motivated me to learn physics, is very similar to what motivates me to learn Machine Learning.

 I am an avid hiker, having day-hiked Mount Whitney for the second time in September of 2017.